 The OBR predicts that if the cost of fuel remains £20 more than the level in September for four years, the negative impact on the economy - and the Treasury - will be up to £7bn a year.

-That would make it even harder to sustain or limit further cuts in fuel duty.
+That would make it even harder to sustain further cuts in fuel duty.